Wednesday 20 March 2024

 · You Can’t Keep Everything https://discovergenealogy.blogspot.com/2017/05/you-cant-keep-everything.html

-· Organizing and Storing Your Family History Date – My Thoughts https://discovergenealogy.blogspot.com/2017/09/organizing-and-storing-your-family.html
+· Organizing and Storing Your Family History Data – My Thoughts https://discovergenealogy.blogspot.com/2017/09/organizing-and-storing-your-family.html

 · My Amazing Picture-Taking Machines https://discovergenealogy.blogspot.com/2019/10/my-amazing-picture-taking-machines.html